Important Family Communication

 Effective 8/10/20, the Iowa Department of Public Health has established that a period of quarantine is no longer needed following a planned medical appointment.
 Residents must wear a mask to the appointment and there are requirements for transportation staff.
 Upon return to the facility, the resident attending an appointment must wear a mask when out of their room.
 The Iowa Department of Public Health continues to recommend telehealth appointments and in person appointments should only occur when telehealth is not possible.

-Effective 9/4/20 the Iowa Department of Public Health removed the requirement for a 14 day period of quarantine following an emergency room or acute care visit.
+Effective 9/4/20 the Iowa Department of Public Health removed the requirement for a 14 day period of quarantine following an emergency room or acute care visit of less than 23 hours.

 Per IDPH guidelines, visitation to the facility is restricted.
 Residents and their family and friends are encouraged to use audio and visual technology such as phone calls, FaceTime, Zoom, etc. to communicate.
 Activities assist in the use of visual technology.
-Outdoor visits are not permitted.
+Outdoor visits can be arranged but must be scheduled in advance.
 Visits through closed windows can occur but need to be scheduled in advance through activities or social services.
 Family may drop off items for residents at the front door.
 Residents are able to receive mail and packages through the mail.
-Family visitation may occur in the event of serious illness or end of life situations.
+Compassionate Care visits may occur in specific situations.
 Arrangements for these visits will made at the time of need and visitors will be required to adhere to facility requirements for use of personal protective equipment and any other requirements to minimize risk to residents, staff and the visitor.

 Resident and Family communication